|

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Nvidia Titan X should be much faster than the GeForce GT 640 DDR3 in general. (explain)
+Memory BandwidthPerformance-wise, the Nvidia Titan X should in theory be a lot superior to the GeForce GT 640 DDR3 overall. (explain)

-Texel RateThe Nvidia Titan X is a lot (about 1002%) more effective at anisotropic filtering than the GeForce GT 640 DDR3. (explain)
+Texel RateThe Nvidia Titan X will be quite a bit (more or less 1002%) faster with regards to AF than the GeForce GT 640 DDR3. (explain)

-Pixel RateIf running with a high resolution is important to you, then the Nvidia Titan X is a better choice, and very much so. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the Nvidia Titan X is superior to the GeForce GT 640 DDR3, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison